westis/duv-next/instructions/instructions2.md

 - **Base Components**:
   - Components that apply app-specific styling and conventions should begin with a specific prefix, such as `Base`, `App`, or `V` (e.g., `BaseButton.tsx`).
 - **Singleton Components**:
-  - Components that should only ever have a single active instance should begin with the `The` prefix (e.g., `the-navbar.tsx`).
+  - Components that should only ever have a single active instance should begin with the `The` prefix (e.g., `TheNavbar.tsx`).
 - **Child Components**:
-  - Components tightly coupled with their parent should include the parent component name as a prefix (e.g., `event-filter.tsx` as a child of `event-list.tsx`).
+  - Components tightly coupled with their parent should include the parent component name as a prefix (e.g., `EventFilter.tsx` as a child of `EventList.tsx`).
 - **Name Structure**:
   - Start component names with the highest-level (most general) words and end with descriptive modifying words.
 - **Full Words Over Abbreviations**: